NewBridge Bank: Lexington State Bank

 Lexington State Bank (commonly known as "LSB") was founded in Lexington, North Carolina in 1949 by Dr. J. A. Smith, a physician, founder of Lexington Hospital, Chairman of the Lexington Utilities Commission, and two-term North Carolina Representative.
 Shares of the company were sold to citizens of Davidson County who were willing to buy them.
 The first banking office opened in uptown Lexington's Courthouse Square on July 5, 1949, one day after Independence Day.
 Dr. Smith became the new bank's President and Chairman of the Board.
 Assets at the close of business on December 31, 1949, totaled $1,845,680.82, including loans and discounts of $799,626.92.
 Liabilities included deposits of $1,602,541.59 and other liabilities of $22,201.84, capital of $150,000 and surplus of $70,937.39.

 In April 1962, LSB moved its headquarters to an old hardware store at the corner of State Street and West First Street in Lexington.
 This new "LSB Plaza" expanded as the company grew.
 The holding company for LSB was created in July 1983 and in 1985 LSB opened its first 24-hour automatic teller machine (ATM) at Lexington Hospital.

 In July 1997, Winston-Salem-based Old North State Bank and LSB shareholders agreed to merge into a single company; the LSB name remained.

 LSB's motto was "The Bank" and its slogans were "Beeline Banking", and "Easy as L-S-B".
 At its height, the bank had 29 branches across the Piedmont Triad region operating in Davidson, Stokes, Forsyth, Guilford, and Randolph counties of North Carolina.
 LSB Bancshares, Inc. was the holding company for Lexington State Bank.

-On December 21, 2010, Union First Market Bankshares Corporation and NewBridge Bancorp announced that their respective subsidiary banks had entered into a purchase agreement for the NewBridge Bank branch located at 440 South Main Street in Harrisonburg, Virginia.
+On May 23, 2011, Union First Market Bankshares Corporation and NewBridge Bancorp announced that their respective subsidiary banks have received all necessary regulatory approvals and have closed on the purchase agreement for the NewBridge Bank branch located at 440 South Main Street in Harrisonburg, Virginia.